markheath/funcs-todo-csharp/README.md

 }
 ```

-To test the EF option, run the `TodoTable.sql` script to create the necessary table
+To test the EF backing store, create a new `Todos` database and then run the `TodoTable.sql` SQL script against it to create the necessary table.

 ### Testing Locally